 Alvar Aalto is recognized today as one of the great masters of modern architecture.
-During his long career, Aalto’s work embraced almost all key public institutions – town halls, theatres, churches, libraries and universities – as well as standardized housing and private homes.
+During his long career, the work of the Aalto office embraced almost all key public institutions – town halls, theatres, churches, libraries and universities – as well as standardized housing and private homes.

-Aalto’s architecture is distinctively Finnish.
+The Aaltos’ architecture can be seen distinctively Finnish.
 It is marked by a warm humanity and strong individuality.
-His buildings derive their special aesthetic character from their dynamic relationship with their special surroundings, their human scale, superbly executed details, unique treatment of materials and ingenious use of lighting.
-However, Aalto’s architecture is not the exclusive property of Finland: it forms part of a common cultural heritage of European and worldwide significance.
+The buildings derive their special aesthetic character from their dynamic relationship with their special surroundings, their human scale, superbly executed details, unique treatment of materials and ingenious use of lighting.
+However, the Aaltos’ architecture is not the exclusive property of Finland: it forms part of a common cultural heritage of European and worldwide significance.

-Through the innovations in form and line that were born in his furniture designs, Aalto’s name has also become important in the history of design.
-In fact, Aalto first achieved fame in Continental Europe as a furniture designer, and only later as an architect.
+Through the innovations in form and line that were born in his furniture designs, the Aalto’s name has also become important in the history of design.
+In fact, the Aaltos first achieved fame in Continental Europe as furniture designers, and only later as architects.

 1898 born at Kuortane on February 3th